 sharing of relevant information, in an appropriate form, with target groups and other stakeholders

 - Governance manual A user-friendly working document to explain our governance structure, processes and operations.

 Our governance structure

 Family for Every Child was registered in 2012 in the UK as a company limited by guarantee and has charitable status (charity number: 1149212).

 Our General Assembly

-The current President of Family for Every Child is Rekha Nathoo, Director of the CINDI Network in South Africa.
-As The President of the Assembly, Rekha is mainly responsible for ensuring that the governance responsibilities of Family’s members are met.
-She also represents the alliance at external events.
+The current President of Family for Every Child is Claudia Cabral, Director of Associação Brasileira Terra dos Homens (ABTH) in Brazil.
+As The President of the Assembly, Claudia is responsible for ensuring that Assembly meetings run effectively and the governance responsibilities of Family’s members are met.

 Claudia is Family’s second President, elected in 2017 by the members of Family.
 Claudia has a degree in psychology, a Master’s degree in pedagogy and a specialization in family therapy.
 Her professional career has focused on the psychology of children and adolescents who are separated or in the process of separating from family life.
 She has extensive experience in community-based care, psychosocial family support, family reintegration, foster care and adoption.

 Claudia has consulted on social projects at national and international level and collaborated on the drafting of the UN Guidelines for Alternative Care (2009).
 She is a member and mentor of the National Movement for Family and Community Living in Brazil and member of the Brazilian Association of Family Therapy.
 She also sits on the Advisory Board of the Latin American Foster Care Network.

 Terre des Hommes asked Claudia to establish Terra dos Homens (ABTH) in Brazil in 1996.
 ABTH works with children and families in violent situations to prevent separation and is a valuable member of Family for Every Child.